Learn from industry leaders, successful founders, and innovation pioneers

 Cristian Quijada Torres is a Senior Private Sector Development Specialist at the World Bank, based in the Seoul office (Seoul Finance and Innovation Center).
 Areas of expertise and interest include private sector development, innovation, technology diffusion and adoption, entrepreneurship, clean production, clusters and value chain development, smart and competitive cities, impact evaluation and investment climate.
 He is a chemical engineer who started his career as a research and process engineer with the Eastman Kodak Company.
 He later pursued graduate studies at Harvard University’s Kennedy School of Government and MIT’s Urban Studies and Planning Department, focusing on economic development.
 He has work experience in various countries in Latin America, Africa and Asia.

-Director of Strategy & Operations, MEPSGENUS Co-founder/Nucleate Korea
+Director of Strategy & Operations; Co-founder, Nucleate Korea, MEPSGENUS

 Yelim Woo is a biotech and healthcare professional with over a decade of experience spanning global commercialization, product strategy, and ecosystem development across South Korea and the United States.
 With a background in biochemistry and an MBA and MS in Data Technology, she has led product launches, global marketing, and market entry initiatives at multinational healthcare and biotech companies, while also advising and supporting early-stage biotech ventures through strategy, partnerships, and go-to-market execution.
 In parallel, she has played a key role in building entrepreneurship ecosystems through her leadership in Nucleate, including co-founding Nucleate Korea, where she has worked closely with students, founders, investors, and academic institutions to strengthen sustainable pathways for biotech innovation.